Velayudham: Plot

 Later, Velu learns that his money is stolen and the company where he insured the money was a corrupt company.
 The people get enraged when they learn that their money was stolen.
 One of them commits suicide by burning himself alive.
 When the villagers tells that Velayudham will come and help them, Velu plans to take the role of Velayudham and kills the person who stole the people's money and returns the money to the people.
 In the avatar of Velayudham, Velu starts to eradicate society's evils among others, where he soon gains wide support and acceptance among the public and police.

-Few months later, Velu returns to Pavunoor with Bharathi for Kaveri's marriage.
-Unknown to Velu, Musafir Ibrahim, who is the leader of a terrorist group followed him to his village.
+A few months later, Velu returns to Pavunoor with Bharathi for Kaveri's marriage.
+Unknown to Velu, Musafir Ibrahim, the leader of a terrorist group followed him to his village.
 Ibrahim wants to kill Velu since he thwarted every terrorist attack that he had planned in Chennai.
 On the day of Kaveri's marriage, a bomb planted by Ibrahim at Velu's house explodes, killing Kaveri.
-After Kaveri's death, a grieving Velu learns from Bharathi that the corrupt Home Minister Ulaganathan is indirectly responsible for the terrorist attacks and Kaveri's death.
+Velu later learns from Bharathi that the corrupt Home Minister Ulaganathan is indirectly responsible for the terrorist attacks and Kaveri's death.

 Ulaganathan allowed Ibrahim to carry out terrorist attacks in exchange for profits and also even tries to gain popularity by claiming Velayudham as his idea.
 Ulagananthan plans to reveal Ibrahim as Velayudham's real identity in a function at the Nehru Stadium, Chennai.
-Velu and Bharathi arrives at the stadium, where Velu kills Ibrahim and his henchmen, by beheading him and avenges Kaveri's death.
-Velu asks the people not to celebrate him as a superhero anymore, but asks them to express their anger on their own without fear.
-Velu also exposes Ulaganathan's misdeeds with Bharathi's help.
-Ulaganathan gets killed in a stampede while Velu returns to his village.
+Velu and Bharathi arrives at the stadium, where Velu kills Ibrahim and his henchmen.
+Velu asks the people not to celebrate him as a superhero any more, but asks them to express their anger on their own without fear.
+Velu also exposes Ulaganathan's misdeeds with Bharathi's help, and Ulaganathan gets killed in a stampede.